cis241-f20/class-material/syllabus.md

 may be a manually graded portion as well -- these points will be awarded manually.

-The goal of using PL is to as a whole improve grades by allowing you to assess your solution and continue to refine it.
+The goal of using PL is to, as a whole, improve grades by allowing you to assess your solution and continue to refine it.
 For coding problems, there are often both visible test cases and hidden test cases.
 For many problems, the hidden test cases are edge cases